sirius911/Cybersecurity/Stockholm/README.md

   -h, --help            show this help message and exit -v, --version         Show version of the program.
   -r REVERSE, --reverse REVERSE
-                        Reverse the infection using the provided encryption key.
-  -s, --silent          Silent mode, no output --all-files           All files will be encrypted !!
+                        Reverse encryption using the supplied encryption key or a file containing it -s, --silent          Silent mode, no output --all-files           All files will be encrypted !!
   -k key, --key key     Length of the encryption key.
 Choose between 16 or 32 (default: 16)